TWILIO CONNECT

 Bring your own carriers to Twilio

-Augment Twilio in seconds with thinQ’s powerful, cloud-based inbound and outbound call technology that seamlessly integrates with your voice API—with little or no dev lift.
+Augment Twilio in seconds with Commio’s powerful, cloud-based inbound and outbound call technology that seamlessly integrates with your voice API—with little or no dev lift.

 Outbound Voice

-No additional libraries and software are required to be installed with this option, just a simple text change needs to be made.
+Commio is here to handle the routing of your calls, while your existing Twilio code manages and manipulates every dial.
+Best of all, no additional code libraries or software is required to be installed with this option, just a simple text change needs to be made.

-By changing a simple parameter that is sent to Twilio in your Twilio Library code, Twilio will re-route your outbound calls as a SIP call to us.
-Our cloud communications platform will route your your calls for you, unlock higher quality voice, give you full control – and save you money in the process.
+By changing a simple parameter that is sent to Twilio in your Twilio Library code, Twilio re-routes your outbound calls as a SIP call to us.
+Our cloud communications platform routes your calls for you, unlocking higher quality voice, giving you full control – and saving you money in the process.

 The parameter to change is the TO phone number.
 Change this parameter from the format or just the phone number, “19191231234”, to the new format of: